LG-AI-EXAONE/K-EXAONE/README.md

 #### vLLM

-You should install both Transformers and vLLM to use K-EXAONE model on vLLM server.
+To serve the K-EXAONE model on a vLLM server, you should install both Transformers and vLLM (`vllm >= 0.14.0`).
-You can install the latest version of vLLM with support for EXAONE-MoE architecture from [this repository](https://github.com/lkm2835/vllm/tree/add-exaone-moe).

 #### SGLang